MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0203-Manage Device Enrollment into Intune.md

 12. Under Settings, in the **Usage location** field, select **United States** and then select **Save**.

-    _Note: Before you can assign a license to a user, the user must have a usage location set._
+    > Note: Before you can assign a license to a user, the user must have a usage location set.

 13. In the Aaron Nicholls navigation pane, select **Licenses**.

 14. In the Aaron Nicholls|Licenses pane, select **Assignments**.

 15. In the **Update license assignments** page, select both **Enterprise Mobility + Security E5** and **Office 365 E5**, and then select **Save**.

-16. In the Azure Active Directory admin center navigation pane, select **Dashboard**.

 ### Task 2: Enable Windows Automatic Enrollment into Microsoft Intune